-Planned Parenthood reported a record-high number of abortions and government funding for 2018-2019, despite encountering a wave of Republican-led measures designed to restrict resources and access to the controversial procedure.
+Planned Parenthood reported a record-high number of abortions and government funding for in its latest annual report, despite encountering a wave of Republican-led measures designed to restrict resources and access to the controversial procedure.

 Released on Monday, the annual report shows the group received $617 million in taxpayer funds for the fiscal year ending in June.
 That number represented roughly 37 percent of its overall funding and about a 9 percent increase from the previous year.